cloud-66-internal/help.cloud66.com/_includes/_inlines/Tutorials/common/2000-01-01-ssh-keys/2000-01-01-ssh-keys_authentication-keys-come-in-two-parts.md

 <!-- post: -->

-#Authentication keys come in two parts:
+Authentication keys come in two parts:

-1.

-			**Public Key** &mdash; stored in the ~/.ssh/authorized_keys file of the server that you want to access.
+1. **Public Key** - stored in the ~/.ssh/authorized_keys file of the server that you want to access.

-2.

-			**Private Key** &mdash; stored on your machine in the ~/.ssh/ directory.
+2. **Private Key** - stored on your machine in the ~/.ssh/ directory.
 This allows you to gain access to any machine with the public key.